phuvf/vmixapi/README.md

 ## Structure

-Everything on this site is handled client-side, so 99% of this repository is justa  plain-vanilla Node. js/Express web server, used by Azure to host the pages and can be ignored.
+Everything on this site is handled client-side, so 99% of this repository is just a plain-vanilla node.js/Express web server, used by Azure to host the pages.

 The 1% we care about is in the `/public` folder, in particular the `/public/data/api.json` file.
-This is a long (and somewhat unwiedy) data file that contains all the API functions, along with supporting data to populate example code snippets etc.
+This is a long (and somewhat unwieldy) data file that contains all the API functions, along with supporting data to populate example code snippets etc.

 This file is fetched and parsed by `public/js/api.js` - so take a look here to see how the data is used.